Aeronautical Systems Center: Cold War

-The new independent Air Force created the Air Research and Development Command and placed the principal elements of engineering, the laboratories, and flight testing under Air Development Force, soon renamed Wright Air Development Center' (WADC).
+The new independent Air Force created the Air Research and Development Command and placed the principal elements of engineering, the laboratories, and flight testing under the Air Development Force (Provisional) (2 April 1951), soon renamed the Wright Air Development Center (WADC) (7 June 1951).
 It had divisions including Weapons Systems, Weapons Components, Research, Aeronautics, All-Weather Flying, Flight Test, and Materiel, and 12 laboratories.
 Engineers at Wright Field evaluated captured foreign aircraft during and after World War II.
 Aircraft brought to Wright Field included allied aircraft such as the Russian Yakovlev Yak-9 and the British Supermarine Spitfire and de Havilland Mosquito, and enemy aircraft including the German Junkers Ju 88, Messerschmitt Bf 109, Focke-Wulf Fw 190, Messerschmitt Me 262, and the Japanese A6M Zero.
+Also under WADC's aegis was the 6502 Parachute Development Test Group at Naval Auxiliary Air Station El Centro, California.

-Out of need for a secret location to test experimental aircraft, the flight testing of airframes moved to Rogers Dry Lake, Muroc, California, later named the Air Force Flight Test Center, Edwards Air Force Base.
-Some flight testing continued at Wright-Patterson but was confined to component and instrument testing and other specialized kinds of flight test.
+Postwar flight testing at Wright-Patterson was confined to component and instrument testing and other specialized kinds of flight test.
 The most important addition to postwar flight testing at Wright Field was all-weather testing.
 It represented the first major attempt to solve the many problems encountered in flying under all weather conditions, both day and night.

-WADC developed two "workhorse" aircraft during the 1950s; the Boeing B-52 Stratofortress and Lockheed C-130 Hercules.
-WADC also developed experimental systems, known as the X-series aircraft, in an effort to advance aviation technology and the flight envelope, including the first flight of a vertical takeoff and landing (VTOL).
-WADC programs have also contributed to the space program through the X-20 and Zero-G training.
-The XQ-6 and XQ-9 target drones were conceived by the Wright Aeronautical Development Center but never reached the hardware phase.
+Wright Aeronautical Development Center developed two "workhorse" aircraft during the 1950s, the Boeing B-52 Stratofortress and Lockheed C-130 Hercules.
+WADC also developed the experimental X-planes, in an effort to advance aviation technology, including the Ryan X-13 Vertijet, the third U.S. VTOL testbed.
+WADC also contributed to the Department of Defense space program through the X-20 Dyna-Soar spaceplane project and Zero-G training.
+The XQ-6 and XQ-9 target drones were conceived by the WADC but never reached the hardware phase.

-WADC was inactivated and replaced by the Wright Air Development Division in 1959 then by the Aeronautical Systems Division (ASD) in 1961.
-That year, the Air Force merged the Air Research and Development Command with the procurement functions of Air Material Command to form the Air Force Systems Command.
+WADC was inactivated and replaced by the Wright Air Development Division which was constituted and activated on 15 December 1959.
+Then in 1961 the Air Force merged the Air Research and Development Command with the procurement functions of Air Materiel Command to form Air Force Systems Command.
+The WADD was discontinued on 1 April 1961, and its lineage ended.
+It was effectively replaced by the Aeronautical Systems Division (ASD).

 In 1963, the Materials, Avionics, Aero Propulsion, and Flight Dynamics Laboratories were established and placed under one organization, the Research and Technology Division.
+In 1963, AFSC placed ASD's engineering directorate and its four newly established laboratories for Materials, Aero Propulsion, Avionics, and Flight Dynamics under a Research and Technology Division (RTD).
 Research during this time included examining different materials for aircraft structure, phased-array radar, and improved power plants.
+In 1967 RTD was disestablished, with systems engineering returning to ASD while the four laboratories were placed under AFSC's Director of Laboratories.
+In 1975, the laboratories were placed under a new organization at Wright Field, the Air Force Wright Aeronautical Laboratories (AFWAL).